Arlington Parents for Education rally to protest over 300 days of virtual learning

 “Because of online school, I am going to have to switch schools and go to a private one.
 I’m not that happy about that, and I am going to miss my teachers,” said Soikin.

-The message at the rally was clear — parents want their children back in school with their teachers, now.
+The rally’s message was clear — parents want their children back in school with their teachers, now.

 “They’re truly so essential to these children’s lives,” said Caputo.
 “It’s like co-parenting almost with them.
 We need them back in school with our kids, in person.”